Quantum Key Distribution via Charge Teleportation: Summary

 \section{Summary}

-In this work, we have proposed, simulated, and analyzed a Quantum Key Distribution (QKD) protocol based on the teleportation of a local charge observable.
+In this work, we have systematically analyzed the performance of charge observables within QET-based QKD protocols.
+Our primary contribution is the demonstration that charge teleportation offers distinct operational advantages over energy teleportation.
 By studying two distinct Transverse Field Ising Models—one with a central star-coupling interaction ($H^{(1)}$) and another with nearest-neighbor interactions ($H^{(2)}$)—we have systematically compared the performance of charge teleportation against energy teleportation.
 Our investigation, conducted through both numerical simulations and Qiskit-based quantum circuit implementations, confirms that charge teleportation offers significant advantages for cryptographic applications.

 Our primary finding is the superior stability and robustness of the charge-based protocol.
 While energy teleportation can, in certain regimes, yield a larger absolute signal ($\langle \Delta H_B \rangle$), it is highly sensitive to statistical noise and exhibits an asymmetric response to Alice's classical bit choice.
 In contrast, the teleported charge expectation value ($\langle \Delta Q_B \rangle$) shows a perfect mirror symmetry, which is crucial for a reliable bit-to-key mapping.
 This symmetry, combined with a signal that remains stable and scalable as the system size $N$ increases, makes the charge protocol inherently more resilient to the finite-shot noise that characterizes near-term quantum hardware.